kubedb/docs/docs/guides/mongodb/backup/kubestash/customization/index.md

 ### Running backup job as a specific user

-If your cluster requires running the backup job as a specific user, you can provide `securityContext` under `spec.sessions.addon.tasks.jobTemplate.spec` section.
+If your cluster requires running the backup job as a specific user, you can provide `securityContext` under `spec.sessions.addon.tasks[0].jobTemplate.spec` section.
 The below example shows how you can run the backup job as the root user.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1